MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-case-study.md

 ### Starting from the Microsoft 365 admin center

-To access communication compliance when starting from the Microsoft 365 admin center, Contoso IT administrators and compliance specialists sign in to the Microsoft 365 admin center [(https://admin.microsoft.com)](https://admin.microsoft.com) and navigate to **Microsoft 365 admin center** > **Compliance**.
+To access communication compliance when starting from the Microsoft 365 admin center, Contoso IT administrators and compliance specialists sign in to the Microsoft 365 admin center [(https://admin.microsoft.com)](https://admin.microsoft.com) and go to <a href="https://go.microsoft.com/fwlink/p/?linkid=2077149" target="_blank">Microsoft 365 compliance center</a>.

 ![Communication compliance link.](../media/communication-compliance-case-compliance-link.png)